There’s been a heated debate concerning Quietrock vs. Double Drywall regarding cost, efficiency, and ease of installation.

 Green board is excellent for kitchens, bathrooms, and laundry areas.
 However, you must remember that the board is not water-resistant, and exposing it to water will compromise its quality over time.

-A 4 by 8 inches panel of Green Board costs between 14 and 18 dollars.
+A 4 by 8 feet panel of Green Board costs between 14 and 18 dollars.

 Gypsum drywall stands out because it comes without a paper material cover.
 Instead, these panels are covered using fiberglass.

 Gypsum drywall is both mold and moisture resistant.
-A 4 by 8 inches panel of this drywall costs between 12 and 60 dollars.
+A 4 by 8 feet panel of this drywall costs between 12 and 60 dollars.

 Purple Drywall is another mold and moisture-resistant type that is perfect for humid places.

-The cost for a 4 by8 inches panel ranges from 15 to 60 dollars.
+The cost for a 4 by8 feet panel ranges from 15 to 60 dollars.

 Type X Drywall